 "Due to the support from the Southwest Institute for Bio-Advancement (SWIBA) we are able to educate physicians, nurses, medical device engineers and other healthcare industry professionals as well as aiding with development of new technologies in the medical field." - Dmitry

 Whole body donation for medical education and research plays a very vital role in improving the lives of both current and future generations.
-Donors that do not meet the stringent criteria required for transplant donation can usually meet the donation requirements for medical education and research.
+Donors that do not meet the stringent criteria required for transplant can usually meet SWIBA's requirements for medical education and research.
 There are no maximum age restrictions and most non-infectious diseases are accepted.
-Also, the donor’s time of death and cell viability is not nearly as stringent as it is with transplant.

-Medical Research donors assist researchers in finding new and innovative ways to treat and cure diseases.
-Unlike organ donation for transplant, a history of disease in a donor does not exclude donation for medical research.
-Scientists need tissue affected by disease as well as non-affected tissue to use as a “control” in understanding and preventing the disease process.
-Through this research, progress continues to be made on new therapies and cures for diseases such as Multiple Sclerosis, Parkinson's, dementia, Alzheimer’s and other debilitating ailments.
+Medical Research donors assist researchers in finding new and innovative ways to research and treat diseases.
+History of non-infectious disease in a donor does not exclude donation for medical research.
+Through this research, progress continues to be made in developing new pharmaceuticals and therapies for diseases such as Multiple Sclerosis, Parkinson's, dementia, Alzheimer’s and other debilitating ailments.